Lazigerbill/paramount/README.md

 2. setup node cron job to:
   - [X]create data placeholder
   - [X]create functions to insert on msg
+3. Preferably getting readings 1 per minute.
+That will avoid using $inc and will make caculating summary much easier.
+If $inc must be used, then consider using ## collection hooks to update average at the minute mark

 ## Frontend:
 1. [X]Design layout and cards to use